 - be an individual (that is, a corporation cannot be a director)

 - not be in bankrupt status.

 The NFP Act contains several other provisions that deal with directors' qualifications.
-For example, although the Act does not require a director to be a member of the corporation, it allows the by-laws to provide otherwise (refer to subsection 126(2) of the NFP Act).
-In the case of a soliciting corporation, the Act provides that at least two directors must not be officers or employees of the corporation or its affiliates (refer to section 125 of the NFP Act).
-Another provision of the Act states that, if a corporation's by-laws contain additional qualification requirements for directors, (e.g., that each director must be a member of the corporation) these requirements must be met.
+For example, although the NFP Act does not require a director to be a member of the corporation, it allows the by-laws to provide otherwise (refer to subsection 126(2) of the NFP Act).
+In the case of a soliciting corporation, the NFP Act provides that at least two directors must not be officers or employees of the corporation or its affiliates (refer to section 125 of the NFP Act).
+Another provision of the NFP Act states that, if a corporation's by-laws contain additional qualification requirements for directors (for ex., that each director must be a member of the corporation), these requirements must be met.

 The general rule in the NFP Act is that directors are elected by a majority of the votes cast at each annual meeting of members for a term that cannot exceed four years (refer to subsection 128(3) of the NFP Act and subsection 28(1) of the NFP Regulations).
-Therefore, the by-laws may provide a defined term of office for directors, as long as it is 4 years or less.
-The by-laws may also permit directors to hold staggered terms of office (i.e., all directors elected at a meeting of members need not hold office for the same term (refer to subsection 128(4) of the NFP Act).
+Therefore, the by-laws can provide a defined term of office for directors, as long as it is four years or less.
+The by-laws can also permit directors to hold staggered terms of office, that is, all directors elected at a meeting of members need not hold office for the same term (refer to subsection 128(4) of the NFP Act).

 If a director is not elected for a stated term, that director ceases to hold office at the end of the next annual meeting of members.
 Furthermore, if directors are not elected at a meeting of members, the incumbent directors continue in office until their successors are elected (refer to subsections 128(5) and (6) of the NFP Act).
 A director whose term has expired can be re-elected as a director, as long as the by-laws do not provide otherwise.

 A director's term ends when he or she:

 - is declared to be incapable by a court